-Charlotte Hicks, Service Manager
+Charlotte Dawson, Service Manager

 Charlotte started as Service Manager in October 2017.
 Her career in social care management has included managing community based and residential services for people with complex needs, mental health needs, learning disabilities and child protection concerns.
 She is a qualified trainer in health and social care, and management, and holds a BA in Psychology.

 Kat started with Elmore in Sept 2020 to lead on the implementation of services providing domestic abuse and mental health support as part of Oxfordshire’s Family Solutions Plus model.
 Kat is a qualified Independent Mental Health Advocate and has been motivated throughout her career by an ambition to empower individuals to understand their rights and choices, making it possible for them to speak up and be heard.
 Kat’s career in mental health has included management of a range of community-based provision across the Mind network (including with Oxfordshire Mind), with an emphasis on person-centred and recovery focused support throughout.